HumphreyBoaGart/grackle/README.md

 ```
 sudo grinstall update
 ```
 This command simply deletes `/home/grackle`, redownloads a fresh copy of this repo, and resets permissions.
-(Of course, if you have made any changes to the files in `/home/grackle` they will be lost, so make sure to back them up first.)
+(Of course, if you have made any changes to the files in `/home/grackle` they will be lost, so make sure to back them up first!)